chef/chef-web-docs/chef_master/source/policyfile.rst

    The name of a policy, as identified by the ``name`` setting in a ``Policyfile.rb`` file. ``policy_group`` must also be specified.

 ``use_policyfile``
-  The Chef Infra Client automatically checks the configuration, node JSON, and the stored node on the Chef Infra Server to determine if Policyfile files are being used, and then automatically updates this flag.
+  Chef Infra Client automatically checks the configuration, node JSON, and the stored node on the Chef Infra Server to determine if Policyfile files are being used, and then automatically updates this flag.
 Default value: ``false``.

 knife bootstrap
 =====================================================